JuSquare/AntBot/HeadingPerformance/Readme.md

 * Data_Changeable_Sky.mat
 * Data_Covered_Sky.mat

-Run the Main.m file sections after sections.
+Run the Main.m file.
 Before, run the install.m file in the IoSR/+iosr folder (for violin plots).

 The experimental conditions are provided in the ExpConditions.ods file.